-The Spooky Stories MI (Michigan) Blog is accompany to the SpookyStoriesMI.com and WICKEDHARVESTMI.com websites.
-I'll share true experience ghost stories from me, friends and family, discuss horror movie and book reviews, discuss paranormal shows and give opinions on all things Fall, Halloween, Scary, Monsters, Spooky, Horror and Macabre.
+Welcome to the WICKED HARVEST Blog (WickedHarvestBooks.com).
+I'll share true experience ghost stories from me, friends and family, discuss horror movie and scary book reviews, post happenings and events with the WH books, post "Quick Spooks" One paragraph short stories, discuss paranormal shows and give opinions on all things Fall, Halloween, Scary, Monsters, Spooky, Horror and Macabre.

 Carolina – LaZoom Haunted Comedy Bus Tour